qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ``Miter limit`` [number]
-  Only applicable for mitered join styles, and controls the maximum distance from the offset curve to use when creating a mitered join
+  Only applicable for mitered join styles, and controls the maximum distance from the offset curve to use when creating a mitered join.

   Default: *2.0*